Prometheus-X-association/t-ai-carisma/bb04-overview.md

 ## Summary comparison table

-here the room for a comparison table
+In this section we present a comparison table that gives a synthetic view of the BB04.